Corks, exotic 4-manifolds and knot concordance: Proofs of the main results

-Regarding Stein structures, Theorem~\ref{thm:satellite:detail} also gives framed knots which represent exotic 4-manifolds different from those in Corollary~\ref{intro:cor:knot}. \begin{corollary} Fix integers $n,m$ with $m\geq 0$.
-Assume that a knot $K$ satisfies $n=\overline{tb}(K)=2g_4(K)-1$.
+Regarding Stein structures, Theorem~\ref{thm:satellite:detail} also gives different types of exotic framed knots. \begin{corollary} For each odd integer $n\geq -1$, there exists a pair of $n$-framed knots representing a pair of homeomorphic but non-diffeomorphic 4-manifolds such that one 4-manifold admits a Stein structure, but the other 4-manifold admits no Stein structure.
+Furthermore, there exist infinitely many distinct pairs of such $n$-framed knots. \end{corollary} \begin{proof} We use the following proposition. \begin{proposition} Fix an integer $m\geq 0$.
+For an odd integer $n\geq -1$, assume that a knot $K$ satisfies $n=\overline{tb}(K)=2g_4(K)-1$ $($e.g.\ the torus knot $T_{2,2n+1}$$)$.
 Then the 4-manifolds $P_{n,m}^{(n)}(K)$ and $Q_{n,m}^{(n)}(K)$ are homeomorphic but not diffeomorphic to each other.
-Furthermore, $P_{n,m}^{(n)}(K)$ admits a Stein structure, but $Q_{n,m}^{(n)}(K)$ does not admit any Stein structure. \end{corollary} \begin{proof}The former claim follows from Theorem~\ref{thm:satellite:detail}.
+Furthermore, $P_{n,m}^{(n)}(K)$ admits a Stein structure, but $Q_{n,m}^{(n)}(K)$ does not admit any Stein structure. \end{proposition} \begin{proof}[Proof of Proposition~\ref{prop:cor:Stein_non-Stein}] The former claim follows from Theorem~\ref{thm:satellite:detail}.
 The proof of Theorem~\ref{thm:satellite:detail} shows that $P_{n,m}^{(n)}(K)$ admits a Stein structure.
-By the inequality $g_s^{(n)}(Q_{n,m}(K))\leq g_4(Q_{n,m}(K))=g_4(K)$ and the assumption, we see $2g_s^{(n)}(Q_{n,m}(K))-2>n$.
-Since $n$ is the self-intersection number of the generator of $H_2(Q_{n,m}^{(n)}(K);\mathbb{Z})$, the adjunction inequality for Stein 4-manifolds (\cite{AM, LM2}. cf.\ \cite{GS, OS1}) guarantees that $Q_{n,m}^{(n)}(K)$ does not admit any Stein structure. \end{proof}
+By the inequality